 Every dog that comes to DRBC receives an evaluation by our experienced staff.
 Most have come to us through no fault of their own and need little intervention by our trainers, but for those that do, help is given.
 Here are some of the most common concerns of potential adopters and the DRBC approach to these issues:

-- Cats: DRBC has a few foster homes with cats, but cannot guarantee that your adopting doxie will get along with your cat immediately.
-Time, patience, and a little guidance are usually all it will take to help the adopter through this process.
+- Cats: DRBC has a few foster homes with cats, but cannot guarantee that the adopting doxie will get along with you cat immediately.
+Time, patience and a little guidance are usually all it will take to help the adopter through this process.
 Have a cat?
 Tell us, we will do our best to find a doxie that is cat friendly.

 - Biters: A known biter will not be shown in the adoption process.
-Doxies that come to DRBC with a history of biting receive special evaluation and training from our friends/trainers at Camp Bow Wow.
-The organization is committed to helping all doxies back to a sound state of mental health.
+Doxies that come to DRBC with a history of biting receive special evaluation and training from our friends/trainers at GoodPup.
+GoodPup is committed to helping all doxies back to a sound state of mental health.

 - Obedience Commands: DRBC is not a formal training group, but we recognize the importance of training for all of our charges.
 Each home works with our foster dogs, teaching commands that help them fit in best during their brief stay in their home.
-The list of vocabulary they know and have learned is shared when the doxie finds a new home.
+The list of known vocabulary is shared when the doxie finds a new home.

 Training does not end when a doxie leaves our group.
 Thanks to the folks at GoodPup we have a very special offer and program to make your pupper a great family member and fantastic citizen.
 We and they believe so much in the importance of training that the first two weeks of this very special arrangement are part of the DRBC Adoption package for every adopter!